 We are exposed to market risk for changes in interest rates related to our bank credit facilities.
 We manage a portion of our interest rate exposures by utilizing interest rate swaps and similar arrangements which allow us to effectively convert a portion of variable rate debt into fixed rate debt.
 Certain of our interest rate derivatives are accounted for as cash flow hedges.
-We report the realized and unrealized gain or loss and ineffectiveness portions of those hedges in interest expense.
-Gains and losses on interest rate derivatives that are not cash flow hedges are classified as gains (losses) on non-hedged interest rate derivatives are reflected separately on the condensed consolidated statements of operations.
+We report the realized gain or loss and ineffectiveness portions of those hedges in interest expense.
+Gains and losses on interest rate derivatives that are not cash flow hedges are classified in other income.